 Funding is often a large barrier to treatment because intensive treatment that has lasting impact can be expensive.
 At Growth Extended, our primary concern is not on getting you buried in debt, which is why we delved into this business initially; to aid hurting persons and help equip them with the tools they will need to move forward in their healing journey.
 This is why we never allow money to impede treatment.

 Insurance Providers We Have Worked With

-One of the most common questions that we receive is: does insurance cover rehab?
+One of the most common questions that we receive is: does insurance cover treatment?
 Currently, Growth Extended has profiles with most major insurance companies to further assist in removing the barrier of funding for treatment.
 In other words, we have agreements that allow us to accept insurance payment as the funding source for treatment in our various programs, residential, partial hospitalization and intensive outpatient programs.
 There are certain types of health insurance that cover substance abuse better than other carriers.
 Insurance companies that we have partnered with include:

 Being able to fund treatment with your insurance is a convenient way to obtain assistance with managing the cost of treatment.
 We also offer financial education and explanation of benefits once the insurance information has been obtained.
 Any details regarding fees and payment options will be discussed and counsel can be provided regarding how to manage the cost of treatment.
 Moreover, we can facilitate outside financing via loans with affordable repayment options in the event insurance is not suitable.

 Our admission process includes an examination of the financial commitment being embarked upon so that there are no “surprises” upon admission.
 We ensure that prior to intake you understand fully your insurance benefit coverage and any obligations that are required of you.
 Here are some detailed descriptions of the admissions process to further assist you in understanding the financial component of treatment:

 - After you call us, you will be greeted by a caring concerned Admissions Specialist and we will provide you will all of the clarification needed surrounding a potential intake.